Kuku 23 – Living in the Arts and Cultural Quarter, Vienna (AT)

 City within the city

 The construction volumes are divided into individual “houses” that move around naturally lit joints.
 This enables a variety of roof landscapes, better lighting conditions and a human scale.
-We have developed a wide range of residential typologies: corner-illuminated, one-sided emphasis or pinned through the pergola.
+We have developed a wide range of residential typologies: corner-illuminated, oriented on one side or inserted through the pergola.
 More than 50 percent of the subsidized rental apartments have been designed as SMART apartments.

 The facades of the residential buildings are accentuated by a continuous loggia band.
 From house to house they are given their own expression through different colours and individual façade greening.
 Generous glazing brings light into the kitchen and entrance areas and expands optically and functionally the apartments with additional green space.